Jack And Jill Windmills Society - A Registered Charity

 Website Design : Simon Potter and Kevin Crampton Achievements and Performance

-Following the relaxing of the Covid restrictions, the Charity was able to fully open the Mill to visitors, including the provision of guided tours inside.
-Members of the public were able to appreciate the craftsmanship as they learned about the Mill and her history.
-Books and pamphlets were on sale in furtherance of the objectives.
-Open Days are, once again, very popular with young and old who are amazed to see a working Post Mill at close quarters.
+Opening of the Mill to the public on at least 22 planned occasions plus many ad hoc visits.
+The Charity aims to have available highly experienced and articulate guides who are able to match the technical expertise of the maintenance and milling team.
+Consequently, members of the public were able to appreciate the craftsmanship as they learned about the Mill and her history.
+Books and pamphlets were on sale.
+Open Days are, once again, very popular with young and old, who are amazed to see a working Post Mill at close quarters.

-The work of the Charity provided a landmark created by the physical aspects of the Mill for the surrounding residential and farming community, tying together our history and Trustees' concerns to preserve and conserve our heritage and environment for the future in the form of a living, working windmill rather than a static museum.
+The performance of the Charity provided a landmark created by the physical aspects of the Mill for the surrounding residential and farming community, tying together our history and the Trustees' concerns to preserve and conserve our heritage and our environment for the future in the form of a living, working windmill rather than a static museum.

 Our strategy is to make the best use of the restricted area and facilities at the Mill to maximise the number of members of the public who can enjoy the experience of learning, both in the informal visits and in the formal educational setting.